Estimating and understanding exponential random graph models: Proofs

-Since $H$ is a subgraph of $K_r^u$, therefore $t(H, h) > 0$. \end{proof} \begin{thm} Let $g$ be the function defined in \eqref{chrom}.
+Since $H$ is a subgraph of $K_r^u$, therefore $t(H, h) > 0$. \end{pf} \begin{theorem} Let $g$ be the function defined in (\ref{chrom}).
 Take any $p\in (0,1)$.
-If $f$ is any element of $\mm$ that minimizes $I_p(f)$ among all $f$ satisfying $t(H,f)=0$, then $\wf= p\widetilde{g}$. \end{thm} \begin{proof} Take any minimizer $f$.
-(Minimizers exist due to the Lov\'asz-Szegedy compactness theorem and the lower semicontinuity of $I_p$.)
-First, note that $f\le p$ almost everywhere: if not, then $I_p(f)$ can be decreased by replacing $f$ with $\min\{f,p\}$, which retains the condition $t(H,f) = 0$.
+If $f$ is any element of $\mm$ that minimizes $I_p(f)$ among all $f$ satisfying $t(H,f)=0$, then $\widetilde{f}= p\widetilde{g}$. \end{theorem} \begin{pf} Take any minimizer $f$.
+(Minimizers exist due to the Lov\'asz--Szegedy compactness theorem \cite{lovaszszegedy07}, Theorem 5.1, and the lower semicontinuity of $I_p$.)
+First, note that $f\le p$ almost everywhere: if not, then $I_p(f)$ can be decreased by replacing $f$ with $\min\{ f,p\}$, which retains the condition $t(H,f) = 0$.

 Next, note that for almost all $x,y$, $f(x,y)=0$ or $p$.
 If not, then redefine $f$ to be equal to $p$ wherever $f$ was positive.
 This decreases the entropy while retaining the condition $t(H,f)=0$.